 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone and is not intended to be a source of investment advice.
 It may not have not been reviewed, commissioned or otherwise endorsed by any of our network partners or the Investment company.

-While a number of unpredictable factors — like your health, the rate of inflation and unexpected expenses — can make it hard to pin down exactly how long your money will last in retirement, it can provide some peace of mind to have at least an estimate of whether your savings will cover you in retirement.
+A number of unpredictable factors — like your health, the rate of inflation and unexpected expenses — can make it hard to pin down exactly how long your money will last in retirement.
+However, a retirement calculator can help.
+Using a retirement savings calculator today can give you an estimate of whether your savings will cover your ideal lifestyle in retirement.

 We will use this information to find the right advisor near you

-For our calculator to provide the best estimation of how long your money will last in retirement, you will need to provide the following information:
+For our retirement calculator to provide the best estimation of how long your money will last in retirement, you’ll need to provide the following information:

 Worried whether your money will last long enough after you retire?
 Luckily, there are a few strategies you can use to help make sure it does.
 Note that while these strategies can serve as good starting points, they may not work for everyone.
 You may want to talk to a financial advisor for help figuring out your retirement plan and potentially managing your assets in retirement.